MeanderingNinja/LitterLog-DataPipeline/README.md

 This program is setup to be a service running in the background, so it is always running on the server (`cat_tech_server`).
 ![cat data etl diagram](https://github.com/emma-jinger/cat_data/blob/main/cat_data_etl_diagram.png)
 # The File Structure of this Project
+This is made into a Python package, which can be installed by using the command `pip install -e .`
 ```
 Working directory: /home/cat_dev/cat_tech/cat_data_pipeline_venv/
 .